 The Bank defines operational risk as the risk of loss resulting from inadequate or failed internal processes, people, and systems, or from external events.
-BAC classifies Operational Risk using the Basel II Categories and definitions as follows: Internal Fraud, External Fraud, Employment Practices and Workplace Safety, Clients, Products, and Business Practices, Damage to Physical Assets, Business Disruption and System Failures, Execution, Delivery, and Process Management.
+BAC classifies Operational Risk using the Basel III Categories and definitions as follows: Internal Fraud, External Fraud, Employment Practices and Workplace Safety, Clients, Products, and Business Practices, Damage to Physical Assets, Business Disruption and System Failures, Execution, Delivery, and Process Management.

 The Bank has a robust operational risk management framework.
-Within the Bank, the Local Management Team (LMT) is responsible for monitoring the Malaysia business operations.
-Each Line of Business (LOB), which are represented within the LMT, are responsible for all the risks within the business including operational risks.
-Operational risk are managed through corporate-wide or LOB specific policies and procedures, controls, and monitoring tools.
-Examples of these include data reconciliation processes, fraud prevention, transaction processing monitoring and analysis and business recovery planning.
+Within the Bank, the Local Management Team (LMT) is responsible for monitoring the Malaysian business operations.
+The businesses, which are represented within the LMT, are responsible for all the risks within the business including operational risks.
+Operational risks are managed through corporate-wide or line of business specific policies and procedures, controls, and monitoring tools.
+The management of the Bank's overall operational risk is accomplished through the oversight by BAMB CRO, CCO and LMT with formal oversight by the BAMB Board of Directors.